kanaria69/Mainecoco/README.md

-## I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+## I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.